youssefshehab/schoollibrary/README.md

 # School Library

-A stub for a primary school library system.
+A simple school library management system built with the below objectives.

 Initial objectives
 - Aid the administration of the library thorough calssification utilising online book databases